fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 ##Running the timer in the app
 This is the easiest part: you can use a countdown timer, a handler, rxjava or whatever you want to ~~copy and paste~~ take inspiration from.
-In my example I'll use a countdown timer since it's simple to use and servers the purpouse.
+In my example I'll use a countdown timer since it's simple to use and serves the purpouse.

 ```java
 private void startTimer() {